liangyaozhan/duktape/doc/modules.rst

 Module caching when module loading fails
 ========================================

-The initial "exports" table of a module is registered to ``Duktape.modLoaded`` just before calling the wrapped module function.
+The "module" table of a module is registered to ``Duktape.modLoaded`` just before calling either modSearch() or the wrapped module function.
 This registration must be done before running the module function because there may be circular requires which require that cache entry to be present.

 But what should be done with the modLoaded entry if the module function throws an error?
 CommonJS doesn't specify what to do in this situation.